Pre labour questions

 - If I do not make it because of my error and there is significant notice and contact leading up to your birthing, I will refund the second portion of your prenatal.
 This event has not happened, this clause is here to protect you in the event I fail to provide services.

-- The friends and family who attend your birth are also important members of your birth team but they often do not know how to best support you.
+- The friends and family who attend your birth are important members of your birth team but they often do not know how to best support you.
 I work with them to ensure your needs are met.
 This often means delegating tasks to them, such as getting your water, or showing them how to help you move through a contraction.

 - We all come together to make a special team for you and your best interests are at the center of all we do.
 It's a wonderful feeling when everyone has a chance to be an active part of your birth experience.
 Imagine: one persona may be doing a hip squeeze, on is holding your and and dancing with you, another is getting you a cool cloth and one is massaging your feet.

-What do you bring with you?
+What should you bring ?

 - TENS machine is available to you at 37 weeks